Last updated on November 25, 2020

-Hosting services are necessary to get a site visible on the web.
+Hosting services are necessary to get a site live on the web.
 There are hosting capabilities for different budgets and needs, including shared, VPS, dedicated, cloud, ecommerce, and managed WordPress and WooCommerce.
-I explain the types of hosting in this post.
+I cover the types of hosting in this post.

 The marketplace is full of hosting providers, giving customers plenty of options.
-However, customers continuously leave five-star reviews for a handful of companies.
-Hostinger comes to mind and has an excellent rating on Trustpilot, a customer review site.
+However, only a few garner continuous five-star reviews from their customers.
+Hostinger comes to mind, with its “Excellent” rating on Trustpilot, a customer review site.
 I recently purchased domains from Hostinger because of their low-cost pricing.
 (I’m still using SiteGround to host my sites, but that could change later.)

-Hostinger’s vision is to empower people worldwide to learn, create, and grow using the internet.
-It offers shared hosting, VPS, cloud, WordPress, and WooCommerce packages.
+Hostinger wants to empower people worldwide and thrive using the internet.
+It offers shared hosting, VPS, cloud, WordPress, and WooCommerce plans.
 It also has domain registration and transfer services.
-Above all, Hostinger’s pricing is inexpensive, making it one of the best value-for-money (VFM) providers.
+Above all, Hostinger’s pricing is inexpensive, making it one of the best value-for-money (VFM) hosting companies.

 - Founded as “Hosting Media” in 2004

 - Over 29 million users in 178 countries